rabestro/warodds/README.md

 ## WarOdds calculator for Android/iOS

 The version of calculator for Android/iOS is created used NativeScript framework.
-The very first version was written used NativeScript Core and used old algorithm.
-The algorithm used Monte Carlo method and does not accurate and fast as desired.
+The very first version was written used NativeScript Core and utilyze Monte Carlo method.
+It was not accurate and fast as desired.
 So I designed the new algorim to calculate the whole battle analyticaly independ of size of amyes.
 The version of application also re-writed by NativeScript Vue.

 ## WarOdds console calculator